-Under Section 272 (a) of the Financial Services Act 2013, exemptions granted under the BAFIA is deemed to have been granted under the corresponding provision of the Financial Services Act 2013 and shall remain in full force and effect until amended or revoked.
+Under Section 272 (a) of the Financial Services Act 2013, exemptions granted under the BAFIA are deemed to have been granted under the corresponding provision of the Financial Services Act 2013 and shall remain in full force and effect until amended or revoked.
 As a financial provider, MBSB offers a spectrum of innovative financial products and services for both individuals and corporates throughout its branches nationwide.

-MBSB Historical Highlights :
+MBSB Corporate Highlights

-- MBSB has been granted with an exemption under Section 7(4) of the Borrowing Companies Act 1969 (BCA)
+- MBSB has been granted with an exemption under Section 7(4) of the Borrowing Companies Act 1969 (BCA).

 - The FCA was later repealed by Banking and Financial Institutions Act 1989 (BAFIA)

 - The BAFIA has been repealed and replaced with FSA 2013